ICAO airport code: Structure

 The first one or two letters of the ICAO code indicate the country or large region of a country; the remaining letters identify the airport.
 For example, the ICAO code for Heathrow International Airport in London, is EGLL, with EG reflecting that it is based in the United Kingdom.
-By contrast, IATA codes do not provide geographic reference.
-For example, LHR, representing Heathrow, does not enable one to deduce the location of the airport LHV with any greater certainty; it is William T. Piper Memorial Airport in Lock Haven, Pennsylvania in the United States.
+By contrast, IATA codes do not provide geographic reference and do not enable one to deduce the location of the airport with any great certainty.
+For example, LHR represents Heathrow; whereas LHV is William T. Piper Memorial Airport in Lock Haven, Pennsylvania in the United States.

 There are a few exceptions to the regional structure of the ICAO code for political or administrative reasons: